intel/cluster-management-toolkit/docs/Development.md

 | `networkio.py`        | `tests/iotests`        |                            |
 | `reexecutor.py`       | `tests/fetch_async`    | Requires a running cluster |

+### Manual tests

+Some of the more complex functionality, especially in `cmu`, may require a lot of state and many steps, making manual testing a good complement to unit-tests.
+For such tests a step-by-step description should be provided.

 ### Adding New Testcases

 Please do!
 Unit-tests should be added in the tests-directory and should be written in Python.
 They should return 0 on success, number of failed testcases on failure.
 They may output useful information to the screen.
 Unit-tests must not require user input by default, but may enable such tests with a flag for the purpose of coverage testing.
+The same goes for unit-tests that would require a functional cluster.

-`tests/iotests` or `tests/logtests` can serve as templates.
+`tests/logtests` can serve as a template.

 ### Testing Python